 The Company entered into an employment agreement with Ken Duane, dated as of May 14, 1996 (the "Duane Agreement"), pursuant to which Mr. Duane will serve as President of Worldwide Sales-Corporate for a term of three years.
 Under the Duane Agreement, Mr. Duane is entitled to (i) a base salary of \$550,000, \$600,000 and \$650,000 in the first, second and third years of the term, respectively; (ii) a guaranteed bonus of \$250,000 in the first year of the term, a performance bonus ranging from \$100,000 to \$300,000 in the second year of the term and a performance bonus ranging from \$100,000 to \$325,000 in the third year of the term; and (iii) participation in various health, life insurance and other fringe benefit plans and programs maintained by the Company.
-Immediately prior to the Offerings, Mr. Duane will be granted nonqualified options to purchase an aggregate of 104,705 shares of Common Stock, consisting of options to purchase 69,807 shares at an exercise price of \$21.49 per share and options to purchase 34,898 shares at an exercise price equal to the price per share at which shares are sold in the Offerings.
-On the date of the Offerings, Mr. Duane will be fully vested in options to purchase 34,898 shares at an exercise price of \$21.49 per share.
-On June 3, 1998, Mr. Duane will be fully vested in options to purchase 34,909 shares at an exercise price of \$21.49 per share and on June 3, 1999, Mr. Duane will be fully vested in the remaining options to purchase 34,898 shares at an exercise price equal to the initial public offering price per share.
+Immediately prior to the Offerings, Mr. Duane will be granted nonqualified options to purchase an aggregate of 106,705 shares of Common Stock at an exercise price equal to the initial public offering price per share.
+On the date of the Offerings, Mr. Duane will be fully vested in options to purchase 35,568 shares.
+On June 3, 1998, Mr. Duane will be fully vested in options to purchase an additional 35,568 shares and on June 3, 1999, Mr. Duane will be fully vested in the remaining options to purchase 35,569 shares.
 In addition, Mr. Duane will receive a cash payment of \$1.0 million prior to the Offerings.
 The Company does not anticipate recording any compensation expense in connection with such options.
-If the Company terminates

-Mr. Duane's employment other than for cause (as defined in the Duane Agreement), he will be entitled to the balance of the compensation described above, subject to mitigation.
+If the Company terminates Mr. Duane's employment other than for cause (as defined in the Duane Agreement), he will be entitled to the balance of the compensation described above, subject to mitigation.
 The Duane Agreement also includes certain confidentiality provisions.